Seanstidham/startup/README.md

 - will probably have to develop separate css files for each section (not too big)
 - storing scores will probably be similar to Simon
 - I messed up the repository so I might need to initialize it before I edit the code again

+Websocket breakdown as what is happening in peerProxy.js:
+- When a new PeerProxy object is created, it sets up a WebSocket server by creating a new instance of the WebSocketServer class with the noServer option set to true.
+It also listens for an upgrade event on the HTTP server and handles the protocol upgrade from HTTP to WebSocket using the handleUpgrade method of the WebSocket server instance
+- The PeerProxy class keeps track of all the WebSocket connections in an array called connections.
+When a new connection is established, it generates a unique ID for the connection using the uuid.v4() function and adds it to the connections array.
+It then listens for message, close, and pong events on the WebSocket connection
+- When a message event is received, the PeerProxy class iterates through all the connections in the connections array and sends the message to all other connections except the sender.
+- When a close event is received, the PeerProxy class removes the closed connection from the connections array.
+- When a pong event is received, the PeerProxy class marks the connection as alive.
+- The PeerProxy class also sets up a timer using the setInterval function to send ping messages to all connections in the connections array every 10 seconds.
+If a connection does not respond to a ping message, it is terminated using the terminate method of the WebSocket instance.
+- Finally, the PeerProxy class is exported as a module.